mnot/I-D/binary-structured-headers/draft.md

 Each field name listed below indicates a replacement field name and a way to map its value to Structured Headers.

+ISSUE: using separate names assures that the different syntax doesn't "leak" into normal headers, but it isn't strictly necessary if implementations always convert back to the correct form when giving it to peers or consuming software that doesn't understand this. <https://github.com/mnot/I-D/issues/307>

 ### URLs

 The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Headers by considering their payload a string.